 Maria: I know in this part of the country arugula, which we’re talking about, rocket, is really easy to grow and it just sprouts up, that climate and the temperature and all it’s great for that here.

 Maria: And I think that’s probably an easy thing to grow almost anywhere so people can grow that, too.
 But the one thing I didn’t mention because you were talking about cooking like in different parts of the world, the thing that’s very interesting now is with, you know, the fusion of all the cultures living everywhere now, there’s this fusion type of cooking which I’ve been experimenting which is really interesting.
 So, you know, you love Italian cooking but you have Indian cooking in your background.

 Maria: So try to…I was actually working with somebody because sometimes I consult with restaurants and things.
-Somebody that is opening an Asian restaurant in actually in the city of Philly that wants to do some Italian-Asian fusion.
+Somebody that is opening an Asian restaurant is actually in the city of Philly wants to do some Italian-Asian fusion.

 Maria: And there is a lot of like fusion things that you can do because, you know, pasta, the word has it that it was brought over from China.